sanjayankur31/ankursinha.in/content/pages/current-work.rst

   people to join the community.
 - helping with organising `Fedora Classrooms`_.
 (I also instruct a few sessions on Packaging and the command line.)
-- getting the `NeuroFedora SIG`_ back up and running.
+- helping in building and maintaining `NeuroFedora`_ .
 It aims to provide neuroscience software in Fedora to make it a ready to use platform for neuroscientists.